 In a public cloud

-If you decide to run the network labs within a Ubuntu VM on your MacOS/Windows computer, create a new VM and use the automated software installation procedure.
+If you decide to run the network labs within an Ubuntu VM, create a new VM and use the automated software installation procedure.
 It’s much easier and safer than trying to install the necessary software on an existing VM.

 Building Vagrant Boxes¶